spacelift-io/user-documentation/docs/concepts/worker-pools/kubernetes-workers.md

   # successfulPodsHistoryLimit is intentionally unset
 ```

-#### Behavior Details
+#### Behavior details

-- **Pod selection**: Uses creation time for consistent ordering (oldest removed first)
+- **Pod selection**: Uses creation time for consistent ordering (oldest removed first).
-- **Running pods**: Never affected by cleanup, only applies to completed pods
+- **Running pods**: Never affected by cleanup, only applies to completed pods.
-- **WorkerPool scope**: Cleanup is managed centrally at the WorkerPool level across all workers in the pool
+- **WorkerPool scope**: Cleanup is managed centrally at the WorkerPool level across all workers in the pool.
-- **Deletion safety**: Pods already being deleted are excluded from counts
+- **Deletion safety**: Pods already being deleted are excluded from counts.

 !!! note "Migration from keepSuccessfulPods"
     The `keepSuccessfulPods` field has been deprecated since controller version v0.0.25 and Helm chart version 0.46.0, and has been removed in favor of the new pod history management system.
 If you previously used `keepSuccessfulPods: true`, set `successfulPodsHistoryLimit` to a positive value instead.

-### Configure a docker daemon as a sidecar container
+### Configure a Docker daemon as a sidecar container

-If for some reason you need to have a docker daemon running as a sidecar, you can follow the example below.
+If you need to have a Docker daemon running as a sidecar, you can follow the example below.

 ```yaml
 apiVersion: workers.spacelift.io/v1beta1